lycheeverse/lychee/README.md

 - show colored output
 - filter based on status codes (https://github.com/tcort/markdown-link-check/issues/94) (e.g. `--accept 200,204`)
-- accept a connect timeout (`--connect-timeout`).
+- accept a request timeout (`--timeout`) in seconds.
 Default is 20s.
 Set to 0 for no timeout.

 SOON:

 - automatically retry and backoff
-- set timeout for HTTP requests in seconds (`--timeout`).
-Default is 10s.
-Set to 0 for no timeout. https://docs.rs/reqwest/0.10.7/reqwest/struct.ClientBuilder.html#method.pool_idle_timeout
 - check relative (`base-url` to set project root)
 - show the progress interactively with progress bar and in-flight requests (`--progress`)
 - usable as a library (https://github.com/raviqqe/liche/issues/13)